typesense/typesense-website/docs-site/content/guide/high-availability.md

 # High Availability

 You can run a cluster of Typesense nodes for high availability.
 Typesense uses the Raft consensus algorithm to manage the cluster and recover from node failures.

+In cluster mode, Typesense will automatically replicate copies of the data to all nodes in the cluster.
+Read and write API calls can be sent to any nodes in the cluster - read API calls will be served by the node that receives it, write API calls are automatically forwarded to the leader of the cluster internally.

 Since Raft requires a quorum for consensus, you need to run a ***minimum of 3 nodes*** to tolerate a 1-node failure.
 Running a 5-node cluster will tolerate failures of up to 2 nodes, but at the expense of slightly higher write latencies.
-Therefore, we recommend running a 3-node Typesense cluster.

 :::tip
 In [Typesense Cloud](https://cloud.typesense.org), we manage High Availability for you, when you flip the setting ON when launching the cluster.
 So the rest of this section only applies if you are self-hosting Typesense.